 For children aged 2-6 and their caregivers.
 Books, songs, rhymes, and movement in an energetic storytime designed to build early literacy skills while having fun.
-Come to one or both days (two different themes per week).
 Siblings always welcome.

 Early Literacy 101: carefully selected videos with great tips for parents and caregivers and the reasoning behind them.